manoja328/blog/docs/ML/debug ML systems.md

 6. Code Sanity checks
 	- Check the conditional logic if/then/else in your code  and be sure they are really doing intended things
 	- Deliver clear error/warning messages
 		- eg. I made a silly mistake where I didnot initilialize a model if the checkpoint is not found.
 I forgot to add an error message to show the  *folder not found  error*.
 So, I was unaware if the model is being initialized or not.
 	- Have asserts in dataloader to prevent  absolutely ridiculous things from happening
 		- E.g. check if bounding box min and max are the same or if  box coordinates are larger than the  image

-7. Learn how to use a debugger.  **ipdb or pdb**  for python to trace the points where you keep gettings errors.
+7. Learn how to use a debugger.  **ipdb or pdb**  for python to trace the points where you keep getting errors.
 Its better than using *print* debugging since you can examine each steps.
 Also, It might come handy to learn some pdb commands.

-##  Resources:
+##  Resources

 1. 37 Reasons why your Neural Network is not working: https://blog.slavv.com/37-reasons-why-your-neural-network-is-not-working-4020854bd607
 2. A Recipe for Training Neural Networks http://karpathy.github.io/2019/04/25/recipe/